PJYGit/Kotlin4Android/README.md

                    -> /Notes/Broadcast.md & /FirstLineOfCode/Broadcast
                    The ForceOffline project only contains one login page and one main page, using broadcast to force the logined user to be offline.

+2020/06/26 Android Storage -> /Notes/Storage.md & /FirstLineOfCode/Storage
+                           All the codes for this part are examples, not a project.
 ~~~